Skip to content

 2. Progress Tracking: System tracks completion of Courses and Master Classes against the snapshot.
 The VerifyCareerProgramCompletionStatus action checks if all requirements are met:

-• All Courses (foundational + regular) must be completed
+• All Courses (foundational + core) must be completed

-• All Master Classes must have certificates issued
+• All Master Classes (ai + core) must have certificates issued

 3. Completion: When all requirements are met, completed_at timestamp is set to the current time.